The History of Collage / Photomontage: Eva Lake/ 1978 - 2017

 I studied art history at the U of O and it's often played out in my work.
 An example is The Judd Montages, some of which you see above.

-While working with famous beauty, I began collecting a more unknown type.
-I am calling these current works the Anonymous Women.
+While working with famous beauty, I also collected a more unknown type.
+Works from those are called the Anonymous Women.

 Self Portrait, 1978